AskAjay.ai

 How AskAjay Is Governed

-Document 1 of 7
+Document 1 of 8

 How AskAjay Works

-The knowledge base covers AI governance, enterprise AI strategy, agentic AI readiness, regulatory compliance (EU AI Act, NIST, GDPR, HIPAA), and measuring the value of responsible AI — all derived from Ajay's published frameworks and advisory work.
+The knowledge base covers AI governance, enterprise AI strategy, agentic AI readiness, regulatory compliance (EU AI Act, NIST, GDPR, HIPAA), and measuring the value of responsible AI, all derived from Ajay's published frameworks and advisory work.

-Document 2 of 7
+Document 3 of 8

 Known Limitations